pinterest/kingpin/README.md

 ![Architecture](https://cloud.githubusercontent.com/assets/15947888/12151080/1f5d0698-b462-11e5-8c4f-78809cee3ec3.png)

-In the following example, we walk through the process an application subscribes an managed list configuration, and watches the changes and download to local disk.
+In the following example, we walk through the process that an application subscribes a managed list, and watches the changes and download to local disk.
 Decider works almost the same except the difference in APIs.
-We provide a script in examples/metaconfig_shell.py which help you easily create conifg and dependencies.
+We provide a script in ```examples/metaconfig_shell.py``` which help you easily create conifg and dependencies.

 Of course, on top of the config APIs, you can easily build a fancier UI.

 #### Creating a ManagedData
-The name of manageddata has a Domain and a Key.
+The name of manageddata has a ```Domain``` and a ```Key```.
 The domain is like the group, the key is like the member.
-For example, a typical managedlist used inside Pinterest is called "config.manageddata.spam.blacklist".
+For example, a typical managedlist used inside Pinterest is called ```config.manageddata.spam.blacklist```.
 Here "spam" is the domain, "blacklist" is the key.

 Run the following command for starting the an interactive tool for creating a manageddata configuration: